RedWirePlatinumTwo/MiscFiles/PluginChangelog.md

 # Changelog
+# 6.0.2
+- Removed the OnlyIn(Dist.CLIENT) thing for ALL versions of "On anvil updated" global event.
+Was entirely un-needed (I forgot it was even there tbh) and allows you to skip the game warnings about OnlyIn for said procedures that use the event.
+- "Player block speed tick" and "Player harvest check tick" have both been renamed to better fit with the other tick-update events (this includes text *and* files as well).
+You will now see the tick info text at the bottom of your screen like the others, but you will have to manually re-select the event from the dropdown list.
 # 6.0.1
 - Added null-checks to the 1.21.8 get/has NBT UUID util files to prevent crashes on world load
 # 6.0.0